lathoub/Arduino-AppleMIDI-Library/README.md

 # AppleMidi for Arduino

-The goal of this library is to enable an Arduino, with an Ethernet shield, to particpate in an AppleMIDI session
+The goal of this library is to enable an Arduino(with an Ethernet shield) or ESP8266 to particpate in an AppleMIDI session

 ## Features
 * Tested with AppleMIDI on Mac OS and using rtpMIDI from Tobias Erichsen on Windows